EVOLVED-5G/SDK-CLI/docs/source/libraries.rst

 Overview
 ###################
 ConnectionMonitor library supports two events as described briefly above.
 The first event is the loss of connectivity event where the network detects that a UE is no longer reachable for either signalling or user plane communication.
-The NetApp may provide a Maximum Detection Time, which indicates the maximum period of time without any communication with the UE (after the UE is considered to be unreachable by the network).
+The Network App may provide a Maximum Detection Time, which indicates the maximum period of time without any communication with the UE (after the UE is considered to be unreachable by the network).
 The respective monitoring type enumeration and the maximum detection time parameter are shown below:

 .. code-block:: console